 Connecting to the storage

 At the end of the discovery, the session is closed and the host is not yet connected to the storage.
-Connecting to the storage will create multiple TCP sessions from the host to the target IPs (1 session per intiator-target pair is the default), which will allow IO to be sent / received.
+Connecting to the storage creates multiple TCP sessions from the host to the target IP addresses (the default is one session per initiator-target pair), which will allow I/O to be sent and received.
 This is known as the "Full Feature Phase" of the connection.

-At this stage the host treats all iSCSI connections as it would Fibre Channel paths.
-The host starts sending SCSI commands over these paths, and gets the list of LUNs available to the initiator(s).
-Further, the host sends query commands on each path to get the details of each LUN.
-These details will be used by the multipath driver to identify the group of devices as multiple paths to the same device.
+At this stage, the host treats all iSCSI connections as it would Fibre Channel paths.
+The host starts sending SCSI commands over these paths, and it receives the list of LUNs available to the initiator(s).
+The host sends query commands on each path to get the details of each LUN.
+These details are used by the multipath driver to identify the group of devices as multiple paths to the same device.

 |RFC3720 / RFC7143||The iSCSI standards (original and updated)|

 |iSCSI||Internet SCSI (Small Computer System Interface) over TCP/IP|